Domino’s Pizza, Inc. (NYSE:DPZ) Holdings Reduced by RiverFront Investment Group LLC

-RiverFront Investment Group LLC cut its stake in Domino’s Pizza, Inc. (NYSE:DPZ) by 8.8% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 602 shares of the restaurant operator’s stock after selling 58 shares during the period.
-RiverFront Investment Group LLC’s holdings in Domino’s Pizza were worth $281,000 at the end of the most recent reporting period.
+RiverFront Investment Group LLC decreased its position in Domino’s Pizza, Inc. (NYSE:DPZ) by 8.8% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 602 shares of the restaurant operator’s stock after selling 58 shares during the period.
+RiverFront Investment Group LLC’s holdings in Domino’s Pizza were worth $281,000 as of its most recent SEC filing.

-Other institutional investors also recently bought and sold shares of the company.
-Aviva PLC boosted its holdings in shares of Domino’s Pizza by 17.0% in the first quarter.
-Aviva PLC now owns 21,340 shares of the restaurant operator’s stock valued at $7,849,000 after acquiring an additional 3,100 shares in the last quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. boosted its holdings in shares of Domino’s Pizza by 14.5% in the second quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 15,322 shares of the restaurant operator’s stock valued at $7,148,000 after acquiring an additional 1,945 shares in the last quarter.
-Geode Capital Management LLC boosted its holdings in shares of Domino’s Pizza by 0.5% in the first quarter.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+BlackRock Inc. boosted its holdings in shares of Domino’s Pizza by 1.0% in the first quarter.
+BlackRock Inc. now owns 3,618,690 shares of the restaurant operator’s stock valued at $1,330,918,000 after acquiring an additional 37,109 shares in the last quarter.
+Pershing Square Capital Management L.P. bought a new position in shares of Domino’s Pizza in the first quarter valued at approximately $748,712,000.
+Principal Financial Group Inc. boosted its holdings in shares of Domino’s Pizza by 14.5% in the first quarter.
+Principal Financial Group Inc. now owns 1,178,415 shares of the restaurant operator’s stock valued at $433,410,000 after acquiring an additional 149,584 shares in the last quarter.
+Alliancebernstein L.P. boosted its holdings in shares of Domino’s Pizza by 2.3% in the second quarter.
+Alliancebernstein L.P. now owns 1,112,280 shares of the restaurant operator’s stock valued at $518,867,000 after acquiring an additional 25,090 shares in the last quarter.
+Finally, Geode Capital Management LLC boosted its holdings in shares of Domino’s Pizza by 0.5% in the first quarter.
 Geode Capital Management LLC now owns 694,730 shares of the restaurant operator’s stock valued at $255,125,000 after acquiring an additional 3,408 shares in the last quarter.
-Ergoteles LLC acquired a new stake in Domino’s Pizza during the first quarter valued at approximately $281,000.
-Finally, Optimal Asset Management Inc. lifted its stake in Domino’s Pizza by 23.0% during the first quarter.
-Optimal Asset Management Inc. now owns 4,341 shares of the restaurant operator’s stock valued at $1,597,000 after purchasing an additional 811 shares during the last quarter.
-Institutional investors and hedge funds own 94.37% of the company’s stock.
+Hedge funds and other institutional investors own 94.37% of the company’s stock.

 In related news, EVP Kevin Scott Morris sold 363 shares of the firm’s stock in a transaction on Monday, June 14th.
 The shares were sold at an average price of $450.58, for a total value of $163,560.54.
 Following the transaction, the executive vice president now directly owns 4,278 shares in the company, valued at approximately $1,927,581.24.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 Also, COO Russell J. Weiner sold 3,230 shares of the firm’s stock in a transaction on Tuesday, June 8th.
 The shares were sold at an average price of $450.00, for a total transaction of $1,453,500.00.
 Following the completion of the transaction, the chief operating officer now owns 31,783 shares in the company, valued at $14,302,350.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 73,029 shares of company stock worth $38,774,739.
 1.32% of the stock is currently owned by company insiders.

-Domino’s Pizza (NYSE:DPZ) last announced its quarterly earnings results on Thursday, July 22nd.
-The restaurant operator reported $3.12 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.86 by $0.26.
+Domino’s Pizza (NYSE:DPZ) last released its earnings results on Thursday, July 22nd.
+The restaurant operator reported $3.12 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.86 by $0.26.
 Domino’s Pizza had a net margin of 11.18% and a negative return on equity of 13.60%.
-The company had revenue of $1.03 billion for the quarter, compared to analyst estimates of $971.99 million.
-During the same quarter in the prior year, the business posted $2.99 EPS.
-Domino’s Pizza’s quarterly revenue was up 12.2% on a year-over-year basis.
-Research analysts anticipate that Domino’s Pizza, Inc. will post 13.57 EPS for the current year.
+The company had revenue of $1.03 billion during the quarter, compared to the consensus estimate of $971.99 million.
+During the same quarter in the prior year, the firm earned $2.99 EPS.
+The company’s revenue was up 12.2% compared to the same quarter last year.
+As a group, analysts expect that Domino’s Pizza, Inc. will post 13.57 EPS for the current fiscal year.

 The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
 Stockholders of record on Wednesday, September 15th will be paid a dividend of $0.94 per share.
 The ex-dividend date of this dividend is Tuesday, September 14th.
 This represents a $3.76 annualized dividend and a dividend yield of 0.73%.
 Domino’s Pizza’s dividend payout ratio (DPR) is 31.31%.

-Several analysts recently commented on DPZ shares.
-Morgan Stanley increased their target price on shares of Domino’s Pizza from $432.00 to $564.00 and gave the company an “overweight” rating in a research note on Friday, July 23rd.
-Stephens increased their target price on shares of Domino’s Pizza from $405.00 to $490.00 and gave the company an “equal weight” rating in a research note on Monday, July 19th.
-They noted that the move was a valuation call.
-Cowen reissued a “buy” rating on shares of Domino’s Pizza in a research note on Monday, August 16th.
+Several research firms have recently issued reports on DPZ.
+BTIG Research increased their price objective on shares of Domino’s Pizza from $525.00 to $625.00 and gave the company a “buy” rating in a report on Friday, July 23rd.
+Northcoast Research reissued a “neutral” rating on shares of Domino’s Pizza in a research note on Monday, May 10th.
 Wells Fargo & Company increased their target price on shares of Domino’s Pizza from $420.00 to $446.00 and gave the company an “equal weight” rating in a research note on Wednesday, July 14th.
-Finally, The Goldman Sachs Group downgraded shares of Domino’s Pizza from a “buy” rating to a “neutral” rating and set a $450.00 price target for the company. in a research report on Tuesday, May 25th.
-Sixteen investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $493.50.
+Wedbush increased their target price on shares of Domino’s Pizza from $520.00 to $585.00 and gave the company an “outperform” rating in a research note on Friday, July 23rd.
+Finally, The Goldman Sachs Group lowered shares of Domino’s Pizza from a “buy” rating to a “neutral” rating and set a $450.00 target price for the company. in a research note on Tuesday, May 25th.
+Sixteen investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $493.50.

 Domino’s Pizza Company Profile